ayeks/TresorSGX/README.md

 # TresorSGX

+## WIP shared memory branch: Migration from Netlink to Shared Memory

+Because of the performance deficiencies and the overall complexity of the Netlink protocoll a switch to shared memory is prefered.
+This change affects only the kernel module and the daemon.
+The enclave will be left untouched.

 ## Introduction

 With release of the first CPUs with [Intel Software Guard Extensions](https://software.intel.com/en-us/sgx) in October 2015 and the [Intel SGX SDK](https://software.intel.com/en-us/sgx-sdk) in the first half of 2016, a new technology was made available to execute code in a secured *enclave*.
 These protected enclaves are shielded against access and modification of any outside application - privileged or not.